PoliticalGraveyard.com

 Simmons, Ed — of Tylertown, Walthall County, Miss.
 Democrat.
 Delegate to Democratic National Convention from Mississippi, 1940.
 Presumed deceased.
 Burial location unknown.

 Simmons, Edward A. — of Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state senate 3rd District, 1944; candidate in primary for U.S. Representative from Michigan 13th District, 1948.
+Candidate for Michigan state senate 3rd District, 1944; candidate for U.S. Representative from Michigan 13th District, 1948.
 Presumed deceased.
 Burial location unknown.

 Simmons, Ernest — of Ithaca, Tompkins County, N.Y.
 University professor; vice-chair of New York American Labor Party, 1945.
 Presumed deceased.
 Burial location unknown.